Orckestra/orc-shared/README.md

 `look`: The appearance of the dialog box.
 One of `'default'` or `'dark'`.

-`anchor`: A React Node (i.e. legal JSX output) to be rendered as the anchor element.
-This will have a `toggle` function prop set on it by Modal, which when invoked will toggle visibility of the dialog.
+`anchor`: A React render function to be rendered as the anchor element.
+This should take a `toggle` function as parameter, which when invoked will toggle visibility of the dialog.

-`content`: A React Node (i.e. legal JSX output) to be rendered as the dialog contents.
-This will have a `toggle` function prop set on it by Modal, which when invoked will toggle visibility of the dialog.
+`content`: A React render function to be rendered as the dialog contents.
+This should take a `toggle` function as parameter, which when invoked will toggle visibility of the dialog.

 Shows a modal dialog box, which will close if clicked outside.
 Children of the component tag will be rendered inside the dialog box.